 The Company was producing gold using heap leaching technology since 2012.
 Irrigation of the heap was continuing until end of December 2019 when it got over.
-Since inception of heap leach operations the Company accumulated tailings in the amount of 2,109 thousand tonnes with average gold grade of 0.97 g/t (total gold in tailings - 2,047 kg).
+Since inception of heap leach operations the Company accumulated tailings in the amount of 2,631 thousand tonnes with average gold grade of 0.98 g/t (total gold in tailings -2,572 kg).

 Tailings of the heap leach are targeted to be processed through CIL plant further.
-In order to improve its technological route for the tailings processing the Company successfully processed some amount of the tailings in different time of year and different temperature conditions.
+In order to improve its technological route for the tailings processing the Company is going to process insignificant amount of the tailings in the summer time.